 The choir usually gives four concerts a year in and around Reading.
 Some are a cappella and others are with professional soloists and instrumentalists.
 Programmes are stimulating, sometimes challenging.
 The choir retains a particular love for JS Bach but for many years has sung a much broader and varied repertoire stretching from medieval to modern.
 The choir seeks to enjoy the familiar as well as share the excitement of new vocal landscapes, often programming unusual or lesser known works.

 As well as concerts, RBC's links with the community are well established.
-Every year, the choir helps to raise money for the Reading homeless charity, Launchpad and other charities.
+Every year, the choir helps to raise money for Reading charities.
 Some choir members regularly support the Alzheimer's Society through weekly 'Singing for the Brain' sessions for which the choir was nominated in 2017 for a Queen's Award for Voluntary Service.

 In recent years the choir has toured to Belgium, Latvia and made a special trip to Amsterdam for a concert in the 50th anniversary season.
 In May 2019 we toured in Poland.